About this minor

 The composition of the final grade will include the combination of these individual components:

-- A final written exam: 45%.
-The final written exam will cover the content of the three modules;
+- An individual final presentation: 30%.
+The individual final presentation will cover the content of the three modules in a holistic manner.

-- Professional behaviour: 10%.
-In order to maintain the professional behaviour unaffected, a student can skip one mandatory session per module only.
+- Professional conduct: 10%.
+In order to maintain the professional conduct unaffected, a student can skip one mandatory session per module only.